Al-Shabaab (militant group): 2018–2022: Resurgence

-In October 2017, more than 500 people were killed by a suicide truck bombing in Mogadishu.
+In October 2017, more than 500 people were killed by a suicide truck bombing in Mogadishu, including many children, provoking domestic and international outrage.
 Al-Shabaab did not claim responsibility for the attack but was suspected of involvement.
 In December 2019, another suicide truck bomb marked the beginning of a series of al-Shabaab attacks on the capital city, which continued into 2022.
-Al-Shabaab also targeted American military personnel in an attack on a Kenyan base in January 2020, and in July 2022 launched an unusually bold, though short-lived, incursion into Ethiopian territory.
+Al-Shabaab also targeted American military personnel in an attack on a Kenyan base in January 2020.
 By 2020, the group's strategy of semi-territorialism allowed it operate freely in much of rural Somalia, with its primary base in the Jubba River Valley, although air strikes against its leaders continued; and it has recently won military successes against the government.
 It had also expanded its operations in Puntland, prompting a military offensive by Puntland forces in 2021.
 As of July 2022, al-Shabaab is generally considered to be "resurgent", a situation partly enabled by a reduction in the number of American air strikes, and possibly motivated by competition with Islamic State in Somalia, which has been conducting its own expansionary campaign.

+On 20 July 2022, al-Shabaab launched an invasion into Ethiopia's Somali Region.Taking advantage of the ongoing Tigray War, the goal of the operation was to establish a presence for the group within southern Ethiopia.
+The incursion began with over a thousand al-Shabaab fighters staging diversionary attacks on four Ethiopian-Somali border towns in order to allow a force of 500 to 800 fighters to penetrate the Ethiopian security zone and advance into the region, who then advanced 150 km into the region.
+After two weeks of intense clashes and airstrikes, the ENDF and Somali Region security forces began to reassert control.
+A battalion of around 500 al-Shabaab fighters succeeded in evading the Ethiopian army and reached its main target, the Bale Mountains.